uos-cs-capstone-2020/youtube-party/README.md

 # youtube-party
-Watch youtube togehter with your friends
+Watch youtube together with your friends

 # Usage
 Run the application both as a server and a client (it uses 3000 port and 3001 port).